15301062826/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-recursion-to-create-a-countdown.english.md

 console.log(countup(5)); // [ 1, 2, 3, 4, 5 ]
 ```

 At first, this seems counterintuitive since the value of `n` <em>decreases</em>, but the values in the final array are <em>increasing</em>.
 This happens because the push happens last, after the recursive call has returned.
-At the point where `n` is pushed into the array, `count(n - 1)` has already been evaluated and returned `[1, 2, ..., n - 1]`.
+At the point where `n` is pushed into the array, `countup(n - 1)` has already been evaluated and returned `[1, 2, ..., n - 1]`.

 </section>